inseven/statuspanel/ios/README.markdown

 ### Installing dependencies

 StatusPanel uses a shared script for installing and managing dependencies.
-You can find details of this [here](/README.markdown#installing-dependencies).
+Follow the instructions [here](/README.markdown#installing-dependencies).

 ### Configuration